DoS attacks target a single internet-facing system such as:

-DDoS attacks are grouped into three broad categories
+DDoS attacks fall into three broad categories

 An internet protocol is a set of rules applied between computing devices for seamless communication.
 Attackers exploit vulnerabilities in these protocols and overwhelm core services, such as routers, firewalls, or load balancers that forward requests to the target network.
 Protocol attacks are launched in Layer 3 or Layer 4 of the OSI model.

-Why Mitigation is Not Enough?
+Why isn't Mitigation Enough?